Sillvernhancs/UIC-Class-Registration-Automator/README.md

 # **UIC Class Yoinker v1.1.0 is out!**
+NOTE: v1.1.0 is the outlook version.
+Gmail version coming soon
 -  added batch files to automatically installs package.
 -  added outlook support
 ## **How to use :**